 The nerves that control the muscles

-Signs and symptoms of neuromuscular diseases can vary depending on the type of disorder and may be mild, moderate or severe.2 However, most neuromuscular disorders cause muscle weakness that worsens over time.2
+The signs and symptoms of neuromuscular diseases depend on the type of disorder, and may be mild, moderate or severe.
+However, most neuromuscular disorders cause muscle weakness that worsens over time.2

 The earliest and most common sign of neuromuscular disease is that a child does not reach developmental milestones when expected.
 These milestones include lifting their head, sitting, walking and talking.4–6